lpsouza/lpsouza.github.io/README.md

 # My Website :-)

-This repository contains the files of my humble website!
+This repository contains the files of my website!

-My website was originally created with Wordpress and i have a hard work to migrate to Jekyll!
+My site was originally created with Wordpress, but today it's all migrated to Jekyll!

 ## Work in progress

-- [X] Export all content to Jekyll files.
+* [X] Export all content to Jekyll files.
-- [X] Choose a simple but cool theme.
+* [X] Choose a simple but cool theme.
-- [X] Translate all features from chosen theme to Brazilian Portuguese (my native language).
+* [X] Translate all features from chosen theme to Brazilian Portuguese (my native language).
-- [ ] Review all posts: Checking spelling.
+* [X] Review all posts: Checking spelling.
-- [ ] Review all posts: Removing Wordpress plugins code that no longer exist.
+* [X] Review all posts: Removing Wordpress plugins code that no longer exist.
-- [ ] Review all posts: Removing excessive use of HTML on Markdown.
+* [X] Review all posts: Removing excessive use of HTML on Markdown.
-- [ ] Organize folders structure from Wordpress exports to my improved structure.
+* [ ] Organize folders structure from Wordpress exports to my improved structure.